 My first criteria is always, first, WHY does someone want to change the Texas CONSTITUTION instead of just a law?
 Second question is always, who really wanted this?
 Since there is a real estate portion of this that has to do with transfer taxes, which Texas currently doesn't have, seems like the Real Estate lobby is driving this.
 Third, I am always suspicious of anything on the ballot that tells people to hurry up and vote early-always feel like they're trying to prevent people from voting and then finding out what the real deal is.

-And yes, that appears to be true.
+And yes, that appears to be 1.
 From 2011, Keller Williams on a blog, laments the attempts by the Texas Lege to pass a transfer tax (Incidentally, MOST states have a transfer tax on simple real estate transfers and the seller typically pays it, although that can be negotiated).

 According to the Texas Association of REALTORS®: "A real estate transfer tax is a tax assessed when ownership of property is transferred from one party to another.
 Some states also assess such a tax on long-term leases.
 This type of tax typically comes in the form of a percentage of the value of the property."

 Currently, Texas is one of only 13 states without a real estate transfer tax.
 However, with a $25 billion projected budget shortfall, the state is eager to get money from any means available and the real estate industry is a prime target.
 Transfer tax amounts vary by state from 0.1 percent of the purchase price to as much as 1.5 percent of the purchase.
 Therefore, on the sale of a $200,000 home, a 1.5 transfer tax could add as much as $3,000 in additional costs that a buyer or seller would have to pay at closing.